uts-itd/tg-aws-ec2-template/README.md

 ## Create and manage your infrastructure

-Dev is a standard environment with one ALB, EC2 instance, DB and some Security Group
+Dev is a standard environment with one ALB, EC2 instance, DB and some Security Group Prod just creates a number of EC2 instances but creates them using for_each found in the module

 ## To do

-- Try and create a module for the alb for_each
+- Try and create a module for the alb that supports for_each
+- Try and create a module for the security groups that supports for_each
+- Dynamicly find the disk name before paritioning it in Ansible (its hardcoded for now)
+- Add some way of adding an inventory inside Ansible to the code can be used for any environment

 ## Author